blorente/decorat/wiki/stories/the_promotion.md

 While I shambled forwards with the rest of the workers, I looked up, shielding my eyes from the sunlight.

-The Great Archive was high enough in //TODO Hive name to be free of the smog.
+The Great Archive was high enough in Decorat to be free of the smog.
 Its gothic towers reached into the clear sky, the suns reflecteing off its stained glass windows.

 The warm morning light highlighted the depictions of the Emperor, for everyone to see.
 My favourite, "The Sacrifice of //TODO The human guard vs Horus", sparkled with the morning rays.